Martin W. Littleton: Notable cases

-Personal life and death
+Personal life

 Littleton married Maud Wilson, the daughter of an old Dallas family, in Dallas in 1896.
 After moving to New York City, the couple had two sons, Martin W. Littleton, Jr. and Douglas Marshall Littleton.
 Martin Littleton Jr., like his father, became an attorney and worked as a prosecutor and defense counsel.
 According to his contemporary obituary, Douglas Littleton died in 1919 at age 19 of pneumonia while serving as Undersecretary of the American Embassy in Paris just after World War I. While the obituary states that Douglas Littleton was "rejected from military service", other sources list him as a lieutenant in the United States Army and say that he died in France in the war.

 During Littleton's term in Congress, his wife Maud was sought as a Washington hostess.
-She also spearheaded a campaign during the 1910s to get Congress to purchase Monticello, the former home of Thomas Jefferson which was deteriorating under its then-owner, and make it a public monument.
+She also spearheaded campaign tinged with antisemitism during the 1910s to get Congress to purchase Monticello, the former home of Thomas Jefferson which was deteriorating under its then-owner, and make it a public monument.
 Due to this campaign, she became known in the Hearst newspapers as "The Lady of Monticello".
 Despite obtaining the support of President Woodrow Wilson, other prominent people including Henry Watterson, William Jennings Bryan, and Henry Cabot Lodge, and the public, Maud Littleton's campaign was ultimately unsuccessful.
 Monticello was eventually purchased in 1923 by the Thomas Jefferson Foundation (then known as the Thomas Jefferson Memorial Foundation), a private non-profit organization.

 As a result of Littleton's success, his younger sister, Rachel Littleton, was able to enter into New York society and became the first wife of newspaper publisher Cornelius Vanderbilt IV in 1920.
 They divorced in 1927.

-The Littletons lived in various locations in and around New York City, including Brooklyn, Plandome Manor, and Mineola.
+The Littletons lived in various locations in and around New York City, including Brooklyn, Plandome Manor, Port Washington (which included much of what is now Plandome Manor prior to that village's incorporation), and Mineola.
 In Plandome Manor, the family lived on a 12-acre estate including a 1700s historic house called the Nicoll Mansion, and a library built by Littleton's wife as a memorial to their late son, with architecture similar to buildings in Palestine and surrounded by a high concrete wall with painted scenes of Jerusalem.

+Death and burial

 On December 19, 1934, Littleton died at Mineola of heart disease.
 He was interred in the Littleton family mausoleum at Woodlawn Cemetery in New York City.